Skip to content

 7. Invoice schedule and payment terms

-8. Signature line
+9. Signature line

-DocuSign automatically drafts up an HVAC maintenance agreement for your client when a quote is sent or approved, or when a job is created in your Jobber account.
+Speed up the process of getting signatures securely and legally by connecting Jobber with DocuSign.
+DocuSign automatically drafts an HVAC maintenance agreement when a quote is sent or approved, or when a job is created in your Jobber account.

 DocuSign Jobber integration draft settings

+When the template is ready, your HVAC contract will show up with blank fields.
 You can then drag and drop details from your Jobber account into your agreement—like your customer’s property address and the quoted price of each maintenance visit.

 Example of an HVAC service contract getting filled with DocuSign and Jobber integration